SQream/sqream_docs/guides/migration/oracle.rst

 Examples
 ------------

-Dump all tables
+Dump All Tables
 ^^^^^^^^^^^^^^^^^^^^^^
+The following shows the correct syntax for dumping all tables:

 .. code-block:: console

    $ expdp rhendricks/secretpassword DIRECTORY=dpumpdir DUMPFILE=tables.dmp CONTENT=metadata_only NOLOGFILE

-Dump only specific tables
+Dumping Specific Tables
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+The following shows the correct syntax for dumping specific tables:

 In this example, we specify two tables for dumping.